abbasmeeran/abcRacing/README.md

 Starting dev or prod also starts the mock api server on port 3001 npm-run-all is used to trigger multiple comamnds in parallel Click on bookmark links and see they are updated in bookmarks page
+## Different themes and language urls
+Theme and translation is loaded based on language localhost:3001?lng=fr localhost:3001?lng=en

 # Project detail
 This application has both apis and the UI